-New Orleans, Louisiana, is a city rich in history, culture, and vibrant anthropology-related sites.
-Whether you’re visiting for our 2025 Annual Meeting or exploring on your own, here’s what you need to know about traveling to and around the city.
+Saint Louis, Missouri is a city rich in history, culture, and vibrant anthropology-related sites.
+Whether you're visiting for our 2026 Annual Meeting or exploring on your own, here's what you need to know about traveling to and around the city.

 By Air

-Louis Armstrong New Orleans International Airport (MSY) is the primary airport serving the city.
-It is located about 15 miles west of downtown.
-Major airlines operate daily flights, making travel convenient from most U.S. cities.
+St. Louis Lambert International Airport (STL) is the primary airport serving the region.
+Located approximately 15 miles northwest of downtown, STL offers nonstop service to many major U.S. hubs, making travel convenient from most cities.

 By Train